Glenn Laffel: Career

 In conjunction with Priority Dispatch Corporation, Clinical Solutions also created a fully integrated 911-nurse triage product.
 The integrated product is being used by ambulance dispatch organizations in several countries.

 Clinical Solutions was acquired by its primary licensor, CAS Services (UK) in 2006.

-Laffel joined Practice Fusion in December 2008 as the Senior Vice President for Clinical Affairs.
+Laffel joined Practice Fusion in December 2008 as the senior vice president for clinical affairs.
 Practice Fusion offers a Web-based Electronic Health Record (EHR) for free to providers.
 Laffel oversaw business development and regulatory affairs for the San Francisco-based company.

 Education

-PhD in Health Policy and Management from MIT and the MIT Sloan School of Management, 1991.
+PhD in health policy and management from MIT and the MIT Sloan School of Management, 1991.
 The subject of his dissertation was the relationship between experience and outcome in heart transplantation.
-A condensed version of his dissertation was published in New England Journal of Medicine.
+A condensed version of his dissertation was published in The New England Journal of Medicine.

 The University of Miami Leonard M. Miller School of Medicine, 1976 - 1980.

 Tufts University, 1972 - 1976.
 Undergraduate degree in Biology and Psychology.

 Training

-Laffel completed a 3-year medical residency in Internal Medicine and a 3-year fellowship in Cardiovascular Disease at Brigham and Women’s Hospital, an academic medical center and a major teaching affiliate of Harvard Medical School.
+Laffel completed a three-year medical residency in Internal Medicine and a three-year fellowship in Cardiovascular Disease at Brigham and Women’s Hospital, an academic medical center and a major teaching affiliate of Harvard Medical School.